pascalfavre/Coursera---Getting-and-cleaning-data/Peer Assessment/README.md

 6. Clean all the data headers by replacing special characters with a .
 7. Re-order the dataset by moving the subjectid and the activity label at the begining
 8. Remove the last column (activity value)
-9. Write the result into a new csv file
+9. Write the result into a new txt file